Best Ski Resorts for Families in Colorado

 Durango

 Purgatory (formerly Durango Mountain Resort) offers the Power Kids Season Pass free to children 12 and under.
 The Polar Express returns to the Durango and Silverton Narrow Gauge Railroad, a Christmasy ride where kids get into their PJs for hot cocoa and cookies and a reading of the Polar Express before a visit to the “North Pole” where they are greeted by Santa and his helpers, Christmas carols and a Sleigh Bell gift.
-Purgatory also hosts daily sleigh rides, where gorgeous draft horses will whisk you away on a magical ride through snow-covered spruce and aspen forests with stunning mountain views.
+Purgatory also offers winter tubing, so you can zoom down snow-covered hills with your little ones with stunning mountain views as the backdrop.
 Find more winter train rides in Colorado

 Breckenridge